Sandford to Iffley, Sandford to Abingdon, Environment Agency 'Out and About' Guides

 firstly in three places:- Swift-ditch near Abingdon, Iffley, and Sandford, which was probably the first around 1632.

-The site of this old lock has now been filled in, but it's position can still be seen alongside the present lock.
+The site of this old lock has now been filled in, but its position can still be seen alongside the present lock.

 Originally it was 87 ft in length but in 1793 was lengthened to 120 ft.